How to Test React Native App on My Phone

 Final Thoughts

-Real-time feedback is a key aspect of fast-paced development cycle when building high-quality apps.
+Real-time feedback is a key aspect of a fast-paced development cycle when building high-quality apps.
 Whether you choose Expo Go for quick setup, or React Native CLI for more fine control over your app, the whole process is simple enough once you’ve at least done it once or twice.

-If you need learning mobile app development React Native is best chance to master real-device testing, it will save hours of debugging and delivering a smoother user experience.
+If you need learning mobile app development, React Native is best chance to master real-device testing, it will save hours of debugging and delivering a smoother user experience.

 Suggested Reads